 Farmers' protest enters fifth day: Concrete barriers come up at Delhi-Ghaziabad border

-New Delhi, Nov 30: The ongoing protests by thousands of farmers against the Centre''s new farm laws entered the fifth day on Monday, with the protestors shutting Tikri and Singhu borders for traffic movement.
+New Delhi, Nov 30: The ongoing protests by thousands of farmers against the Centre's new farm laws entered the fifth day on Monday, with the protestors shutting Tikri and Singhu borders for traffic movement.
 Ghazipur border has been partially sealed with heavy police deployment.

 Thousands of protesting farmers have stayed put at Ghazipur-Ghaziabad (Delhi-UP) border and Singhu border (Delhi-Haryana border).